vfmd/vfmd.github.io/differences.md

     with Markdown.
 In doing that, it also optionally allows Markdown constructs to be used within HTML blocks.

+ 9. [Character encoding]: The original Markdown syntax does not explicitly require a specific character encoding. vfmd requires that the character encoding be UTF-8.

 None of these is new, really.

 Items #1, #3 and #5 were the "gotchas" spotted by John Fraser as